Gradual Release of Responsibility Model in Modern Education

 Image source: Fisher, D., & Frey, N. (2008).
 The Gradual Release of Responsibility Model.
 Educational Leadership, 65(8), 32-37.

-What are the Benefits of the Gradual Release Model?
+Benefits of the Gradual Release Model

 The Gradual Release Model’s benefits stem from its vertical alignment in the curriculum, which accommodates a wide range of developmental levels and is designed to increase the intellectual, personal, physical, social, and career development of all students.
 Vertical alignment ensures that content standards and reading skills or strategies are introduced, reinforced, and assessed.